TaylorVellios/PokemonSQL/README.md

 While these images don't help much with our goal of importing data into a postgres database, it is a very handy bit of code to keep in the event we decide to build a proper JSON object later on down the road.
 Since we are already hitting a page for every single pokemon, might as well grab what we can while we are there.</br>

-The only columns that DON'T need cleaning in the details table are 'Name' and 'Species'.</br>
+The only columns that DON'T need cleaning in the raw details table are 'Name' and 'Species'.</br>
 Using Regex, Pandas functions, list comprehensions, and a large looping section to handle the EVs_Given, the following table is our final output for the Pokemon_Details table:</br>
 ```
 pokemon_details['Egg_Steps'] = pokemon_details['Egg_Steps'].map(lambda x: re.findall('\-(.+)\s',x)[0].replace(',',''))